The Studio Museum in Harlem programming space, Studio Museum 127, is temporarily closed. Learn more

 Radical Reading Room is organized by Legacy Russell, Associate Curator, Exhibitions, and designed by Rachael Elliott.
 Special thanks to Curatorial Fellows Alexandra Adams and Hanna Girma, and Eric Booker, Exhibition Coordinator.

-Contributors to Radical Reading Room include: 3 Dot Zine, 8 Ball Zine, manuel arturo abreau, Elia Alba, Aperture Foundation, Apogee Journal, Sarah Gail Armstrong, American Artist, Kai Avent-deLeon of Sincerely, Tommy, Chloë Bass, BLK MKT Vintage Private Collection, Cassandra Press, Cairo Clarke, Joseph Cuillier and The Black School, Aria Dean, dottir press, Kimberly Drew, Anaïs Duplan, Glory Edim, The Free Black Women's Library, The Freedom Archives, Genderfail Archive, Harlem Community News, Eric Hunt, E. Jane, Margo Jefferson, Rindon Johnson, Autumn Knight, Elizabeth Koke of Housing Works, The Lesbian Herstory Archives, Sarah Lewis, Ajuan Mance and 8-Rock Press, Charles Mason, Devin N. Morris, Zora J. Murff, New York Amsterdam News, Schomburg Center for Research in Black Culture, Precious Okoyomon, Elise R. Peterson and Brontez Purnell, Printed Matter, pssss.co, Kameelah Janan Rasheed, Recess Activities, Revolution Books NYC, Sable Elyse Smith, Sparkle Nation Book Club, Kandis Williams, Mandy Harris Williams, and Kandis Williams of Cassandra Press.
+Contributors to Radical Reading Room include: 3 Dot Zine, 8 Ball Zine, manuel arturo abreu, Elia Alba, Aperture Foundation, Apogee Journal, Sarah Gail Armstrong, American Artist, Kai Avent-deLeon of Sincerely, Tommy, Chloë Bass, BLK MKT Vintage Private Collection, Brown Paper Zine & Small Press, Cairo Clarke, Contemporary And (C&), Joseph Cuillier of The Black School, Aria Dean, Dottir Press, Kimberly Drew, Anaïs Duplan, Glory Edim of @wellreadblackgirl, The Free Black Women's Library, The Freedom Archives, GenderFail Archive Project, Naima Green, Harlem Community News, Eric Hunt, E. Jane, Margo Jefferson, Rindon Johnson, Autumn Knight, Elizabeth Koke of Housing Works, The Lesbian Herstory Archives, Sarah Lewis, Ajuan Mance and 8-Rock Press, Charles Mason III, Devin N. Morris, Zora J. Murff, New York Amsterdam News, Schomburg Center for Research in Black Culture, Precious Okoyomon, Elise R. Peterson, Printed Matter, pssss.co, Brontez Purnell, Kameelah Janan Rasheed, Recess Activities, Revolution Books NYC, Sable Elyse Smith, Sparkle Nation Book Club, Mandy Harris Williams, and Kandis Williams of Cassandra Press.

-inHarlem is made possible thanks to Citi; the Stavros Niarchos Foundation; William R. Kenan Jr. Charitable Trust; Rockefeller Brothers Fund; and The Shelley & Donald Rubin Foundation.
+inHarlem is made possible thanks to Citi; William R. Kenan Jr. Charitable Trust; Rockefeller Brothers Fund; and The Shelley & Donald Rubin Foundation.